How do I apply?

 When does my card expire?

 Your debit card generally has a three-year expiration period.
 Cards are valid through the month that they expire.
 The new card is issued towards the end of the expiration month.
 Cards must be activated upon receipt.
 This may be done via the Card Service's phone number 1-866-985-2273, or via an ATM transaction.
-Please remember to register a PIN number to your new card during the activation process.
+Please remember to register a PIN to your new card during the activation process.

 Can I use out-of-network ATMs?